blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X8.md

 **Tafseer Ibn Katheer**

-> (The recompense of those who wage war against Allah and His Messenger and do mischief in the land is only that **t****hey shall be killed or crucified or their hands and their feet be cut off on the opposite sides, or be exiled from the land.**) **`Wage war' mentioned here means, oppose and contradict, and it includes disbelief, blocking roads and spreading fear in the fairways.
+> (The recompense of those who wage war against Allah and His Messenger and do mischief in the land is only that they shall be killed or crucified or their hands and their feet be cut off on the opposite sides, or be exiled from the land.**) **`Wage war' mentioned here means, oppose and contradict, and it includes disbelief, blocking roads and spreading fear in the fairways.
 Mischief in the land refers to various types of evil.** Ibn Jarir recorded that `Ikrimah and Al-Hasan Al-Basri said that the Ayat,

 ————————————————————